CJ7

 CJ7 (pi :Cheng jiang qi hao) is a 2008 Chinese-Hong Kong science fiction comedy film co-written, co-produced, starring, and directed by Stephen Chow in his final film acting performance, before he became a fulltime filmmaker.
 The film was released theatrically in China on 30 January 2008 and in Hong Kong on 31 January 2008.

 In August 2007, the film was given the title CJ7, a play on China's successful Shenzhou crewed space missions—Shenzhou 5 and Shenzhou 6.
-It was previously known by a series of working titles including and most notably A Hope.
+It was previously known by a series of working titles including Alien and most notably A Hope.
 The film was filmed in Ningbo, in the Zhejiang province of China.

 Plot

 Chow Ti is a poor construction worker, who lives in a partially demolished house with his 9-year-old son Dicky Chow.
 Ti is eager to save money so he can continue sending Dicky to private school.
 Dicky is often bullied by other children, particularly by a boy named Johnny.
 He is also chided by his teachers at school for his shabby clothes.

 One day, while at a department store, Dicky begs his father to buy him a popular robotic toy called CJ1.
 Ti cannot afford it, and the situation ends badly when Ti smacks the stubborn Dicky in front of other customers.
 Dicky finds comfort in Ms. Yuen, who is passing by.
 That night, Ti visits the junkyard, where he often picks up home appliances and clothes for Dicky.
 He finds a strange green orb left by a space saucer and takes it home, telling Dicky it is a new toy.
 He is hesitant at first, but later accepts it.
 On the following evening, the green orb transforms into a cute and cuddly dog-like alien creature that befriends Dicky.
 After playing with the alien, he learns that it has restorative powers after it restores a rotten apple that fell to the ground.
 Dicky is very thrilled and names the alien "CJ7".